SystemJargon/unifi-usg/Unifi_USG_DNS_Redirect_Setup.md

 Pray and Profit

-Great way to verify this is to: 'dig @1.1.1.1 kloth.net' where the address I'm looking up doesn't exist in a public space (just my local DNS)
+Great way to verify this is to: 'dig @1.1.1.1 test.points.local' where the address I'm looking up doesn't exist in a public space (just my local DNS)